Anthony-Nolan/Atlas/README_Integration.md

 on a per-donor basis.

 These routes are not officially supported, so have not been rigorously load tested / documented - but the option is available.

+## NuGet Packages
+To aid the process of integrating Atlas into consumer services, the following API models have been made available as NuGet packages:
+- Public API Client (`Atlas.Client.Models`)
+- Donor Import File Schema (`Atlas.DonorImport.FileSchema.Models`)
+- Matching Algorithm Client (`Atlas.MatchingAlgorithm.Client.Models`)

+Some have a dependency on the package, `Atlas.Common.Public.Models`, that contains models shared by multiple components.

+Please refer to [this ADR](ArchitecturalDecisionRecord/Phase2/008-Publish_NuGet_Packages.md) for more details, including pre-release versioning for continuous integration.

+The packages are currently built as part of every build.
+They can be published to an Azure Artifacts feed using the `NuGet Push` task on the Azure DevOps release pipeline.

+//TODO - Publish packages to NuGet.org and document feed URL here.